-– System security documentation
+3.1.3 – System security documentation

-3.1.3-A – System security
+3.1.3-A – System security documentation

-The manufacturer must provide information that enables the user to understand the security-related functions of the system and how they are to be used properly.
+Manufacturers must provide a specific system security document that includes detailed information on the security architecture of the voting system and its security-related functions and how users are to properly employ them.

+Discussion

+This document is intended to further ensure transparency of the voting system.
+It includes a complete specification of the voting system security architecture, its different components, and how they work together when used properly.
+Information about security-related functions and components may also appear in other parts of the TDP as applicable but should also appear in this document.
+The document may contain detailed technical information but also is to contain usage instructions for employing security controls that are written clearly for the intended types of users, e.g., administrator, pollworker, etc.

 3.1.3-B – Access control implementation

-Manufacturers must provide user documentation containing:
+The system security document must include:

-guidelines and usage instructions on implementing, configuring, and managing access control capabilities
+guidelines and usage instructions on implementing, configuring, and managing access control capabilities;

-an access control policy template or instructions to facilitate the implementation of the access control policy and associated access controls on the voting system
+an access control policy template or instructions to facilitate the implementation of the access control policy and associated access controls on the voting system;

-an access control policy under which the voting system was designed to operate and a description of the hazards of deviating from this policy
+an access control policy under which the voting system was designed to operate and a description of the hazards of deviating from this policy; and

-information on all privileged accounts included on the voting system
+information on all privileged accounts included on the voting system.